gdanild/bariga/README.md

 Step one(Falling of the course): Enter the drop in the rate in percent.
 After enter for how many seconds the course will fall.

+Step two: Enter how many percent should the rate rise for buy.
+After enter For how many seconds the course should go up.
+Purchase...

-Step two: How much should I profit from selling(in procent).
+Step three: How much should I profit from selling(in procent).